Melos Quartet: Origins and activities

 Melos Quartett Stuttgart was founded in October 1965 by four young members of well-known German chamber orchestras.
 The name Melos, an ancient Greek word for singing, and the root of the word melody, was suggested by the combination of the names Melcher and Voss, to indicate their purpose as distinct individuals seeking musical harmony together.

 Leader Melcher of Hamburg studied with Erich Röhn and with both Pina Carmirelli and Arrigo Pelliccia of the Boccherini Quintet in Rome.
 He won the International Chamber Music Competition in Venice in 1962 and became concertmaster of the Hamburg Symphony Orchestra the next year.
 The Voss brothers are Rhinelanders.
 They studied with Sandor Végh, and Hermann continued as a pupil of Ulrich Koch, becoming solo violist of the Stuttgart Chamber Orchestra.
 Cellist Buck is a Swabian who studied in Düsseldorf and Freiburg and with Ludwig Hoelscher in Stuttgart.
 Gerhard Voss and Buck were members of the Württemberg Chamber Orchestra.

 The group made its début as a string quartet in January 1966.
-Its first recitals produced encouraging results - a grant from the "Musikleben" Foundation, assistance from the "Concerts by Young Artists" section of the German "Musikrat", participation in the Paris World Congress of the "Jeunesses Musicales", a "Prix Américain" and nomination as the best Quartet at the International Musical Competition held in Geneva; in 1967 the group won a prize in the "Heitor Villa-Lobos Quartet Competition" in Rio de Janeiro.
+Its first recitals produced encouraging results – a grant from the "Musikleben" Foundation, assistance from the "Concerts by Young Artists" section of the German "Musikrat", participation in the Paris World Congress of the "Jeunesses Musicales", a "Prix Américain" and nomination as the best Quartet at the International Musical Competition held in Geneva; in 1967 the group won a prize in the "Heitor Villa-Lobos Quartet Competition" in Rio de Janeiro.

 Very quickly engagements came and it was not long before the four members gave up their positions as solo players in various chamber orchestras becoming free-lance artists in order to concentrate entirely on their work as an ensemble.
 This was in September 1967.
 Stuttgart then became the centre of their activities and they rented a wooden hut belonging to a kindergarten, renovating it themselves before they used it as their studio. in 1969 only they gave 105 concerts throughout the world, and had their first television appearance.

-They have made various tours in the Middle East, South America (1971), as well as making appeareances in all European countries, the Near East and Far East, in North America, Canada, Japan, Australia and South Africa (1972), getting as far as Novosibirsk in Russia.
+They have made various tours in the Middle East, South America (1971), as well as making appearances in all European countries, the Near East and Far East, in North America, Canada, Japan, Australia and South Africa (1972), getting as far as Novosibirsk in Russia.
 They became the first West German musicians to play in Volgograd (Stalingrad), in 1973, in concerts commemorating the events of 1943.
 By 1975, when the Schubert integral recordings were completed and issued, the Quartet also held a teaching post at the Stuttgart School of Music.

 Among others, the Quartet collaborated with Arthur Rubinstein, Mstislav Rostropovich, Georg Solti, Narciso Yepes, Piero Farulli, Gérard Caussé, Michel Portal and Dietrich Fischer-Dieskau.

 After 28 years, Gerhard Voss left the quartet in 1993 due to "irreconcilable differences of opinion" with the other members; he was replaced by Ida Bieler.
 A "Les Adieux" farewell tour was planned for 2005, but it was canceled due to the death of Wilhelm Melcher just before his 65th birthday, when the quartet was disbanded.